Centre-right voters hold the key in energy ballot

 “It seems as if many respondents did not quite trust the pro-campaign,” Longchamp adds.

-Left-wing and centrist parties have clearly come out in favour of the energy policy, while the right is opposed, in line with the right-wing Swiss People’s Party, which has challenged a parliamentary decision last year about the energy policy by collecting more than 50,000 signatures necessary for a nationwide vote.
+Leftwing and centrist parties have clearly come out in favour of the energy policy, while the right is opposed, in line with the rightwing Swiss People’s Party, which has challenged a parliamentary decision last year about the energy policy by collecting more than 50,000 signatures necessary for a nationwide vote.

 The business community is also divided.